awsdocs/application-auto-scaling-user-guide/doc_source/what-is-application-auto-scaling.md

 + [Service Auto Scaling](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html) in the *Amazon Elastic Container Service Developer Guide*
 + [Automatic Scaling for Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-automatic-scaling.html) in the *Amazon EC2 User Guide*
 + [Using Automatic Scaling in Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-automatic-scaling.html) in the *Amazon EMR Management Guide*
-+ [Fleet Auto Scaling for AppStream 2\.0](https://docs.aws.amazon.com/appstream2/latest/developerguide/autoscaling.html) in the *Amazon AppStream 2\.0 Developer Guide*
++ [Fleet Auto Scaling for AppStream 2\.0](https://docs.aws.amazon.com/appstream2/latest/developerguide/autoscaling.html) in the *Amazon AppStream 2\.0 Administration Guide*
 + [Managing Throughput Capacity with DynamoDB Auto Scaling](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.html) in the *Amazon DynamoDB Developer Guide*
 + [Using Amazon Aurora Auto Scaling with Aurora Replicas](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html) in the *Amazon RDS User Guide*
 + [Automatically Scaling Amazon SageMaker Models](https://docs.aws.amazon.com/sagemaker/latest/dg/endpoint-auto-scaling.html) in the *Amazon SageMaker Developer Guide*

-To see the regional availability for any of the AWS services listed above, see the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.
+To see the regional availability for any of the AWS services listed above, see the [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

 If you would like the Application Auto Scaling API actions to be specified using command line options, you also have option of using this user guide\.
 To get started, complete the exercises in [Getting Started Using the AWS CLI](get-started-exercise.md)\.
 In this tutorial, we show you how to use the AWS Command Line Interface \(AWS CLI\) to programmatically access Application Auto Scaling\.
 However, if, at any time, you need information not included in this user guide, including examples of scaling policies that you can try, see the above service documentation\.